4Culture Grants + Calls

 For this particular grant, we’ll look to see how well your project shows the following:

-• Quality and qualifications: The reasoning behind your proposed capacity building activities, how they relate to your organization’s ability to secure or improve facilities in the future, and how central they are to your mission and the services your organization provides to King County residents and visitors.
+• Quality and qualifications: the reasoning behind your proposed capacity building activities, how they relate to your organization’s ability to secure or improve facilities in the future, and how central they are to your mission and the services your organization provides to King County residents and visitors.

-• Feasibility: Your ability to complete the work described in your request with the resources and time available to your organization.
+• Feasibility: your ability to complete the work described in your request with the resources and time available to your organization.

-• Impact: The impact the work described will have on your organization’s future sustainability and ability to improve or secure its facilities.
+• Impact: the impact the work described will have on your organization’s future sustainability and ability to improve or secure its facilities.
 How will the community benefit from these investments.

 Public Benefit: Why It Matters